TheBloxOfficeLLC/TheBloxOffice/readme.md

 > This is a temporary “Quick Guide”.
 > It is best to use Ubuntu for the OS and VS Code for the text-editor.

+## Basic bash commands

+`npm install` - Use this to install dependencies.
+`npm start` - Use this to run the `node server.js` command.
+`npm server` - Use this to run nodemon which will run a server that will monitor any changes.

+---

 * Update:

 ```bash